 In the new Cub Scout Adventure program, there are several ranks that can build a birdhouse to complete an adventure.

-Bear Elective Adventure – Baloo the Builder 3: Assemble your materials, and build one useful project and one fun project using wood.
+Bear Adventure – Baloo the Builder 3: Assemble your materials, and build one useful project and one fun project using wood.

 Webelos/AOL Elective Adventure – Build It 2: With the guidance of your Webelos den leader, parent, or guardian, select a carpentry project and build it.

 There are two ways that you can do this:

 2) By buying and cutting the wood yourself.